 If you make a request to access personal information we may require that you provide some form of identification such as a driver’s licence or passport so that we can verify that you are the person to whom the information relates.

-If at any time you want to know what personal information we hold about you, you may contact us by writing to: The Privacy Officer, Boyce Chartered Accountants, PO Box 1100, Dubbo NSW 2830, or email us at email@example.com.
+If at any time you want to know what personal information we hold about you, you may contact us by writing to: The Privacy Officer, Boyce Chartered Accountants, PO Box 1100, Dubbo NSW 2830, or emailing us at firstname.lastname@example.org.

 If you believe that the information we hold about you is incorrect, incomplete or out of date, or if you have concerns about how we are handling your personal information, please contact us and we will try to resolve your concerns.